jaibeermalik/elasticsearch-akka/README.md

 Monitor indexing of all doc, how many successful and failures.
 Depending all count of docs, change aliasing.

-one approach:
-BooststrapSearchSetup()
-					->SetupMasterActor(foreach index)
-													->SetupMasterWorkerActor(foreach index)
-																										->IndexDocumentRouterActor(let's say 10)
-																														->SearchDocumentGeneratorActor
-																														->IndexDocumentActor

-second approach:
-BooststrapSearchSetup
-					for full index, SearchConfig->SetupIndexWorkerActor(foreach index, first generate doc and then index) ->SearchDocumentGeneratorActor
-																							->IndexDocumentActor
-					for single doc, Long id->SetupIndexWorkerActor(first generate doc and then index) ->SearchDocumentGeneratorActor
-																									->IndexDocumentActor

-BooststrapSearchSetup->REBUILD_ALL_INDICES->Is all indexing done->REBUILD_ALL_INDICES_DONE
-SetupIndexWorkerActor->
+Approach:
+BooststrapSearchSetup(): Kick off search setup and monitor status.
+->SetupIndexMasterActor: Monitor status for all indexes.
+Single instance per app context.
+-->SetupIndexWorkerActor: foreach index monitor status.
+One instance per index.
+--->SetupDocumentTypeWorkerActor: foreach document type track status and index in parallel.
+One instance per document type under an index.
+---->DataGeneratorWorkerActor: Generate data which needs to be indexed.
+Single instance per document type.
+---->DocumentGeneratorWorkerActor: Generate search document. multiple instance let's say 10.
+---->IndexProductDataWorkerActor: index search document to ES. multiple instance let's say 10.

 Regular update:
-Index a document Asynch.

-Delete doc:
-delete a doc, and check status.
+Index a document Asynch on real time.
+Update/Delete a doc, and check status.

-Check Pinned dispatcher for the database calls, if those are blocking calls. dispatcher n resource per actor.
+Exception handling:
+Each Actor to report status using exception handling.
+Actor state and status reporting from child actor to Parent with timeout approach.

+Executor, Dispatcher and Routing:
+Specific configurations for executors, dispatchers and routing for each actor.
-Check balancing dispatcher for same actor type as diving work to idle actors also.
+Balancing dispatcher for same actor type as diving work to idle actors also.
-Pick->dispatcher, executor, no. of threads/cores, throughput (msg exec time)

-check dynamically resing the routers. check filedurablestorage mailbox type for storing messages for durability, usually for multi node distributed systems.

-check spray/scalatra for exposing actors using http/rest api.
+Round-robin Resizable router pool.

+Testing:
+Unit test cases for Actors using testkit.
+Integration test cases with spring test.

 -----